Treebug842/ARP-spoofing/README.md

 # ARP-spoofing
-A linux script to automatically arp spoof a device and gain a man in the middle position
+A linux script to automatically arp spoof a device and gain a man in the middle position.
+Simply run the script and it will try and detect what subnet you are on (only supports 192.168.0.0/24 and 10.0.2.0/24 so far) and will then scan that subnet for devices.
+You can the pick a target from that list of devices and the script will start sending arp spoof packets to gain a man in the middle position XD